yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Virtualization.rst

                     JAILHOUSE_MEM_EXECUTE | JAILHOUSE_MEM_LOADABLE,
             },

-| You may see that cell configuration for icss\_emac inmate configures
-  two RAM regions:
+You may see that cell configuration for icss\_emac inmate configures two RAM regions:

 #. small one with virtual address 0x0 for the linux-loader;
 #. main region for the icss\_emac test itself;

-|

 .. rubric:: General Porting Notes
    :name: general-porting-notes

 When you start porting your RTOS or bare-metal application to Jailhouse inmate, you have to consider several things.
 They are listed below.
-*This list is not complete and has just recommendations based on common sense and previous porting experience*.
+This list is not complete and has just recommendations based on common sense and previous porting experience.

 -  **Linux always starts first** before hypervisor.
 Linux initializes all (or almost all) common resources of SOC.
 Thus it initializes